 Lean Mean ALT Lab - when we want to know the lifetime of an electronic product

 Knowing the lifetime of an electronics product is vital when assessing and documenting the product reliability.
-Read about the exciting new initiatives, like the Lean Mean ALT Lab, that FORCE Technology works with in its physical testing to determine the lifetime of electronics used in completely different situations.
+Read about the exciting new initiatives, like the Lean Mean ALT Lab.

 Electronics play a crucial role in ensuring that pretty much all modern products and systems function correctly.
 Knowing the lifetime of an electronic product is therefore vital when assessing and documenting the reliability of the system.